manassaloi/manassaloi.github.io/_posts/2020-05-02-design-reviews.markdown

 **Here is how our typical design process looks like**

 - PM shares the [product spec](https://docs.google.com/document/d/1sUX-sm5qZ474PCQQUpvdi3lvvmWPluqHOyfXz3xKL2M/edit#heading=h.b2fqwtvw6ni5)
+- PM adds the WHY behind the feature
+  - It can be either improvement in conversion of a product funnel
+  - or some product [problem](https://manassaloi.com/2019/12/25/ubereats-discovery.html) which has to be fixed
 - PM brainstorms with Designer
 - PM explains product principles
 - PM and Design come up with design principles